Find out what events we are currently planning.

 “Decades of Malden Brides” will be on view at least through the month of September during the times the Converse Memorial Building is open for Local History hours or Art Gallery tours (Monday 6-8 pm and Wednesday 2-4 pm) plus some additional Saturday hours to be announced.
 Bridal gowns and accessories will tell the stories of Malden brides, their families, and how wedding day elegance has evolved over more than a century.

-Save the Date!
-The 37th Annual Malden Antique Show & Sale
+38th Annual Malden Antique Show & Sale

-?️ When: Saturday, March 8, 2025 | 10 AM - 3 PM
+⏰ 10 AM – 3 PM

 ?
-Where: Anthony’s of Malden, 105 Canal Street
+Anthony’s of Malden, 105 Canal Street